 The differences between the major color models used for things like printing can be pretty confusing if you’re learning about them for the first time.
 But you’ve come to the right place if you want them explained in simple and straightforward terms.

 The three that you’re likely to encounter are the three we’re going to discuss today.
 They are RGB, CMYK, and Pantone.
 Those terms won’t mean much to you right now, but by the time you’ve read the in-depth explanations below, you’ll feel confident pointing to the differences and making the right choice for you and your business.

 We understand that everyone’s needs are unique to them, so it’s important to give some thought to which of these three options is going to suit you best.
 Without further ado, read on and learn about them all.

 Color printers are not RGB devices, unlike televisions and computer monitors.
-The reason why it’s appropriate to some devices is that it relates to the nature of the human eye and the way it interacts with the primary colors used by the RGB color model.
-And the exact nature of the reds, greens and blues used depends on the device itself because there are differences.
+The reason why it’s appropriate for some devices is that it relates to the nature of the human eye and the way it interacts with the primary colors used by the RGB color model.
+And the exact nature of the reds, greens, and blues used depends on the device itself because there are differences.